hashicorp-dev-advocates/workshop-spring-vault/instruqt/01-enable-kv-secrets-engine/assignment.md

 difficulty: ""
 enhanced_loading: null
 ---

+You manually manage a static secret by getting a set of credentials from a third-party service and storing it in Vault.
+Vault supports static secrets using the key-value secrets engine.
+If you need to rotate the secret, you must get a new set of credentials from the third-party service and update Vault with a new version of the secret.

+This guide will walk you through setting up the key-value secrets engine and storing a secret in Vault for an application to use.

+Enable the key-value secrets engine
+===

 Enable the key-value secrets engine at the path `secret` in Vault.
 You must mount secrets engines before you can add secrets.

 You can find the details in this documentation: https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2/setup.